jsreport/jsreport/tutorial/net-client.md

 });
 ```

 When you have `odataClient` you can do all the crazy stuff odata provides.
 It's recommended to use `odataClient` dynamic API because of flexible nature of jsreport.
-Every time you enable/disable a jsreport extension the odata schema can be changed and you would need to upgrade your entities without dynamic using dynamic API.
+Every time you enable/disable a jsreport extension the odata schema can be changed and you would need to upgrade your entities without using dynamic API.

 To understand entities jsreport odata api provides see standard odata $metadata endpoint